 You don’t have to be a “math person” to help your child build on their natural skills and interests as you play and talk together through everyday life.
 Helping your child make sense of the numbers and categories all around them will boost their brain development as well as their understanding and confidence.

 Even babies can do simple math as they notice different sizes and patterns.
-Helping your toddler learn math concepts like comparing sizes and shapes through games can be fun!
+Math for young children like comparing sizes and shapes through games can be fun and help teach babies to count.

 Watch the video and explore our tips below to learn everyday ways to count, group and compare.